vhartman/vhartman.github.io/index.md

 I'm Valentin!
 I am a PhD student in [Marc Toussaint's](https://marc-toussaint.net) [LIS group](https://argmin.lis.tu-berlin.de/) at TU Berlin, working on task and motion planning (TAMP) using optimization techniques, in addition to sampling based planners, with inspiration from control theory.
 I am associated with [IntCDC](https://www.intcdc.uni-stuttgart.de/), and am involved in several projects at the intersection of robotics and architecture.

-I have a strong interest in control systems, optimization, numerical methods, and technology in general.
+Generally, I like making robotics code go fast.
+Most of the time, the code I am looking at has strong relations to control systems, optimization, trajectory planning, or numerical methods.
 Before taking on my current position, I have been a mechanical engineering student at ETH Zurich, and have focussed on robotics, systems and control.
 I did a few internships at various companies (notably Amazon and BCG Gamma), and I was a PhD resident at [intrinsic.ai](https://www.intrinsic.ai/) working in the motion and controls team.

 In 2021, I (virtually) visited [Jon Gammell's](https://robotic-esp.com/people/gammell/) [ESP lab](https://robotic-esp.com/) at the University of Oxford.